I’m a chef/restaurant owner/manufacturer, do you have commercial sizes of your products?

 Store all Queen Vanilla products, including Vanilla Bean Paste and Vanilla Bean Pods in cool, dry conditions away from heat and sunlight, such as the pantry.
-Ensure the lid of the Vanilla Bean Paste is clean and screwed on properly and use a clean spoon to measure out the paste each time, which will help is keep to its full shelf life.
+To help keep to its full shelf life, ensure the lid of your Vanilla Bean Paste is clean and screwed on properly when stored, and use a clean spoon to measure out the paste each time.
 There’s no need to store Queen Vanilla products in the freezer or refrigerator.

 Storage – Fondants and Icings